MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-tab-enter-keys.md

 Based on the above walkthrough, we found the following issues that need to be fixed.

 *  When using a keyboard, the blue links of the sidebar navigation menu don't visually indicate which link has focus.
-See [Analyze the lack of indication of keyboard focus in a sidebar menu](test-analyze-no-focus-indicator.md).
+See [Analyze the lack of indication of keyboard focus](test-analyze-no-focus-indicator.md).

 *  In the donation form, the amount buttons and the **Donate** button don't work with a keyboard.
 See [Analyze the lack of keyboard support in a form](test-analyze-no-keyboard-support.md).